openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 Allocate Sufficient Resources to Docker
 =======================================

 Since a Docker-based Devstack runs many containers, you should configure Docker with a sufficient amount of resources.
-We find that configuring Docker for Mac with a minimum of 2 CPUs and 6GB of memory works well.
+We find that configuring Docker for Mac with a minimum of 2 CPUs and 8GB of memory does work.
 For more information, see the `Docker documentation`_.

 ======================
 Use overlay2 on Linux